 - Geographical concepts designed to synthesize classroom, field, and digital activities, and to situate Douglas County in a larger regional and global context.

 Teachers frequently inquire as to whether use of the ACCF site has a cost.
-In conjunction with our funder’s request, we charge a nominal fee for site use to demonstrate shared commitment.
-For 2016-17, all registered 501(c)(3) nonprofit organizations may use the site without cost, but schools and other organizations are charged $1 per student/user per visit; fees go directly toward site maintenance and overhead.
-Prepayment of estimated annual use is encouraged!
-The one exception to this school rule is the South Umpqua School District, which has generously contributed thousands of dollars toward 2016-17 ACCF school coordinator staff salaries and provides additional in-kind assistance.
-Districts wishing to join SUSD in an annual contribution toward staff salaries may contact ACCF.
+Effective 2017-18, all registered 501(c)(3) nonprofit organizations may use the site without cost.
+School and other organizations that can afford to pay are charged $1 per student/user per visit; fees go directly toward site maintenance and overhead.
+Schools that cannot afford to pay are still encouraged to use the ACCF site, and to arrange with our school coordinator one or more service learning activities to contribute to ACCF.
+The South Umpqua School District has generously contributed thousands of dollars toward school coordinator staff salaries and provides additional in-kind assistance, so SUSD classes may participate as much as they want without charge; service learning opportunities are still, however, encouraged.
+If your school or district has questions about use of the ACCF site, please contact ACCF.

 ACCF also offers partnerships providing teacher resources and training to enhance its Our Place on Earth curriculum, including: